View the meal access policy for the 2021-22 school year.

 The Denver Public Schools SchoolCafé contains the monthly menus with nutrition and allergens listed for each item served for breakfast or lunch.
 Last-minute menu changes are occurring frequently and are out of our control due to nationwide food supply chain issues.
 Menus in SchoolCafe may not reflect these changes.
 We appreciate your patience and understanding during this time.
 If you have any questions regarding your school’s menu, feel free to reach out to the cafeteria manager.

-Due to a federal waiver, All students will be offered breakfast and lunch at no cost for the entire 2021-2022 school year..
-Students receive the first breakfast or lunch meal free of charge, but must have money in their MySchoolBucks accounts to purchase things like second entrees and/or a la carte items.
+During the 2022/23 school year, all students will be able to receive a complete breakfast for no charge.
+Lunches are no longer “free” for all students due to the expiration of federal pandemic waivers.
+Households must qualify for their students to receive a “free” lunch.
+Students must bring money or have money in their MySchoolBucks accounts to purchase things like second entrees and/or a la carte items.
 All families are still strongly encouraged to complete an application for their household as the information determines critical funding for Denver Public Schools.

 We have two chefs on staff as well as two Registered Dietitians on staff.
 They form a menu planning team and evaluate menu offerings each year.
 This year we are pleased to offer a menu for elementary schools and a slightly different one for secondary schools.
 Each menu offers two daily rotating hot entrees (one which is a vegetarian entree) as well as one to two other options.
 Together we offer more than (70) unique entrees.
 Our menus meet the USDA nutritional requirements as well as meeting the preferences of our students.
 Each year we test and add new items that reflect the cultural diversity of our students.
 A few examples include: chicken shawarma, barbacoa bowl, falafel wrap and chorizo mac and cheese.